Sikkim Gorkha Jagaran Sangh: Membership

 The Sikkim Gorkha Jagaran Sangh has both institutional and individual memberships.
 Many cultural, literary and social organizations are associated with it.
-The Sangh also has individuals in its rolls, including eminent political leaders, litterateurs, cultural personalities, academicians and professionals.
+The Sangh also has individuals in its rolls, including eminent political leaders, litterateurs, cultural personalities, academics and professionals.
 Its main membership - and its strength - however, remains the mass of common people who aspire to be active players in the progress of India.